Bartelds/neural-acoustic-distance/README.md

 ```

 ## Benchmarks
-These results show the total run times for two `w2v2` models using a specified output layer on the Speech Accent Archive dataset.
+These results show the total run time for two `w2v2` models using a specified output layer on the Speech Accent Archive dataset.

 Hardware:
  - CPU: Intel Core i7-6900K